-Dynjandi, sometimes also called Fjallfoss, is often considered to be the most beautiful waterfall in Iceland.
+Dynjandi, sometimes also called Fjallfoss or Dynjandifoss, is often considered to be the most beautiful waterfall in Iceland.
 If you know that Iceland has thousands of waterfalls, each more beautiful than the other, then this really says it all.

 At the bottom of this post, we included some tips for your visit and a short video.
-It shows what it’s like to drive to Dynjandi and to visit the surroundings at the waterfall itself.
-Read on!
+It shows what it’s like to drive to Dynjandi Falls and to visit the surroundings at the waterfall itself.

 As already mentioned, many people say that Dynjandi is the most beautiful waterfall in Iceland.
 And even though things like that are subjective, that in itself is a great reason to make a trip to the Westfjords and see this unique waterfall!

 Sometimes referred to as ‘The Jewel of the Westfjords’ or ‘Mountain Falls’, Dynjandi is actually the collective name for a series of 7 falls.
 The total elevation of all these falls is around 200m.

 The largest and most impressive fall (known singularly as Dynjandi) is at the top and is often compared to a bridal veil because of its shape.
 Dynjandi waterfall is 30m wide at the top and extends to a width of 60m at the bottom.
 It’s truly unique and no pictures or videos can do it justice.
 Just WOW!

 To give you an idea of how special Dynjandi is… We visited Dynjandi with our kids, who told me long before our trip that they had seen enough waterfalls and had absolutely no interest to see more… To give them credit, we have indeed visited many waterfalls during our travels and after a while, they all start to look the same…

 However, Dynjandi was different.
 The moment we arrived, the kids were fascinated by it.
 They all said that this is the most beautiful waterfall in the world.
 And when you stand there, it truly feels that way.